OmarrSakr/Pharmacy-Management/README.md

 </div>

 A `static desktop application` built using `C#`, designed for managing pharmacy operations.
-It features multiple modules to handle various aspects of pharmacy management, including agent management, billing, medicine tracking, and manufacturer records.
+It features multiple modules to handle various aspects of pharmacy management, including Employees management, billing, medicine tracking, and Companies records.

 ## 🛠 Technologies Used: